Palmer-Lab-UCSD/palmerdb_streamlit/README.md

 Contains authentication and logging components, functions for MedPC extractor.

 ##### GWAS_pipeline
-This is cloned from the Palmer Lab GWAS pipeline repo.
+This is cloned from the Palmer Lab GWAS pipeline repository.
 Contains relevant files for GWAS tools.
-The GWAS class in the pipeline repo is overwritten and replaced with ```gwas_class_auto.py``` from this repo.
+The GWAS class in the pipeline repository is overwritten and replaced with ```gwas_class_auto.py``` from this repo.

 #### Other Files
 **In repository:**